dominodatalab/cdk-cf-eks/convert/README.md

     ./tf.sh cluster plan

-:exclamation: Inspect plan output before running apply:
+:exclamation: Inspect plan output before running apply.
+If there is anything Terraform plans to destroy, that is *not* expected and you should carefully scrutinize the output to ensure Terraform isn't doing anything destructive.

     ./tf.sh cluster apply